-If using a serial console, follow these procedures to create a HyperTerminal session on the serial console.
+If using a serial console, follow these procedures to create a HyperTerminal session.

 A. Launch HyperTerminal by going to Start > Programs > Accessories > Communications > HyperTerminal:

 B. In the Connection Description dialog box, enter any session Name, and then click OK to open the Connect To dialog box: